Podcasts . . . Radio ga ga?

-Almost anyone that is an accomplished big game saltwater fly fisher has a diploma that reads – Florida Keys deductim a schola piscantur magnum ludum musca.
-Just making that up, of course, but not the fact that the Keys are Meca for saltwater fly fishing knowledge.
+Almost anyone that is an accomplished big game saltwater fly fisher has a diploma that reads – the Florida Keys deductim a schola piscantur magnum ludum musca.
+Just making that up, but not the fact that the Keys are Meca for saltwater fly fishing knowledge.

 Here’s what Captain Jake Jordan and a handful of other Keys guides brought to the big game fly fishing table:

 Skip the knots – use only when necessary, never lift with the rod, let the fish run but tire it while ratcheting up the pound pull tension (1-pound, 3-pound, 6-pound…).
 Never lift the rod tip – ever.
-The reel has to be the best there is, Jake and many of his contemporaries use the Mako.
-Jake uses two different rods – both designed by him, both by TFO, both graphite.
+The reel has to be the best; Jake and many of his contemporaries use the Mako.
+Jake uses two different rods – both designed by him, both by TFO, and both graphite.

 Stay tuned for details on all of the above . . .